Child won't say sorry? Don't use force, try this instead

-The reason for this is that young children have an underdeveloped Theory of Mind – the ability to put themselves in someone else’s shoes, to empathise.
+The reason children often struggle to say sorry is that young children have an underdeveloped Theory of Mind, which in essence is the ability to put themselves in someone else’s shoes, to empathise with another.

 Think about what you want your child to think or understand when they say they’re sorry.
 If they have hurt another child, you want them to be sorry because that child is in pain.
 If they have broken something that belongs to you, you want them to be sorry because you no longer have that item.

 And none of this can be achieved simply by saying the word with no meaning behind it.

 Here are some ways to encourage your child to emapthise with someone else (and help them to eventually realise the value of ‘sorry’):

 The most obvious in my book: You need to apologise to them when you hurt them or do something wrong!

 Even if it was accidental or as the result of a misunderstanding, if you anger or upset your child you need to apologise to them.
 Saying sorry is a good place to start, but showing them you’re sorry would be even more effective.